TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 .. _core-wizards-browse:

-browse\_links.php
+Link browser
-"""""""""""""""""
+""""""""""""

-The "Links" wizard is used many places where you want to insert link references.
+The link browser wizard is used many places where you want to insert link references.

 This works not only in the Rich Text Editor but also in "typolink"